Correlation Analysis in Pyleoclim#

 import pyleoclim as pyleo

-First, the Hulu Cave dataset from Wang et al. (2001), with age ensemble generates using BChron:
+First, let’s look at the Hulu Cave dataset from Wang et al. (2001), with age ensemble generates using BChron:

 with open('../data/hulu_ensemble.pkl','rb') as handle: